+In addition to planning how you'll prep for the PSAT, you should ask yourself another important question: how will you stay motivated?
 Staying motivated is key to sustaining your studying.
 Why do you want to do well on the PSAT?
 What drives you?

 Since the PSAT is closely linked to the SAT, any studying you do now will definitely pay off when you take the SAT.
 Plus, it’s probably easier for you to find free time now than when you’re immersed in college applications senior year.